zeped418/zeped418/README.md

 </div>
 ---

+- :telescope: I’m currently working on personal projects to get more experience.

+- :seedling: Front-end and Back-end technologies.

+- :zap: I would like to work with incredible people and contribute to the fulfillment of collective goals

+- :pirate_flag:	One Piece is the anime what I am watchin by this moment.
+It's gold.

+- 🔭
+- 🌱 I’m currently learning Full Stack
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...

 <!--
 **zeped418/zeped418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.